acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 An alternative way to set or overwrite values for charts we want to deploy is the `--set name=value` parameter. `--set name=value` can be used when installing a chart as well as upgrading.

-Update the replica count of your nginx Deployment to 2 using `--set name=value`
+Update the replica count of your Nginx Deployment to 2 using `--set name=value`

 ### Solution Task 4